“What makes the desert beautiful,’ said the little prince, ‘is that somewhere it hides a well…”

 clear lagoons, so salty, that you can float in, and an abundance of pink flamingos, vicunas and other wildlife.

 For the five days we spent there, we only could scratch the surface and glance at its unreal beauty.

 Moon Valley or Valle de la Luna

-We explored Atacama for few days before visiting Vale de la Luna.
+We explored the Atacama for a few days before visiting Vale de la Luna.
 We liked the desert, but we were not overly impressed.
-Yes, it is beautiful, it is arid, it is colorful, but we visited already many other interesting, colorful, and dry places.
-Vale de la Luna is just 17 kilometers away from the overcrowded San Pedro de Atacama and we were afraid that it will be full of gringos.
+Yes, it is beautiful, it is arid, and it is multicolour, but we visited already many other interesting, colourful, and dry places.
+Vale de la Luna is just 17 kilometres away from the overcrowded San Pedro de Atacama and we were afraid that it will be full of gringos.

-No, no, the white thing on the pictures is not snow.
+No, no, the white thing in the pictures is not snow.